Lockdown in various parts to impact vehicle demand temporarily: Tata Motors

-New Delhi, April 26 (IANS) Automobile major Tata Motors on Monday said the lockdown enforced in various parts of the country is expected to impact vehicle demand temporarily.
+New Delhi: Automobile major Tata Motors on Monday said the lockdown enforced in various parts of the country is expected to impact vehicle demand temporarily.

 The auto major also said it remains vigilant about the evolving Covid situation and has scaled up efforts to enhance the well-being of its personnel and their supporting ecosystem.